Featured Resident Profiles

 Saturday

-Morning and Afternoon: Sometimes a call shift, but not very often.
+Day: Sometimes a call shift, but not very often.
 Usually, I try to get to a class at the gym at 0830, then coffee, and probably some chores around the house.
 In the summer we would probably be paddle boarding at the lake or on our friends’ boat.

 Evening: Usually see some friends or just chill at home.